Eisteed/eisbulma/README.md

 - Woocommerce ready with floating cart, ajax search, product filters.

 Use vite to dev & build for production

-1. Clone repo
+1. Use local-wp to run local wordpress site
-2. npm init
+2. Clone repo to wp-content/theme folder
-3. Use local-wp to run local wordpress site
+3. npm init
 4. Edit vite.config.js & set const HOST & username
 5. **npm run dev**
 6. Navigate to your local-wp site check console to see if vite is running.